Rachel Chiesley, Lady Grange: St Kilda

-Lady Grange's circumstances were correspondingly more uncomfortable and no-one on the island spoke any English.
+Lady Grange's circumstances were correspondingly more uncomfortable and no one on the island spoke English.
 She described Hirta as "a viled neasty, stinking poor Isle" and insisted that "I was in great miserie in the Husker but I'm ten times worse and worse here".
 Her lodgings were very primitive.
-They had an earthen floor, rain ran down the walls and in winter snow had to be scooped out in handfuls from behind the bed.
+They had an earthen floor, rain ran down the walls, and in winter snow had to be scooped out in handfuls from behind the bed.
 She spent her days asleep, drank as much whisky as was available to her, and wandered the shore at night bemoaning her fate.
 During her sojourn on Hirta she wrote two letters relating her story, which eventually reached Edinburgh.
 One, dated 20 January 1738, found its way to Thomas Hope of Rankeillor, her lawyer, in December 1740.
 Some sources state that the first letter had been hidden in some yarn that was collected as part of a rent payment and taken to Inverness and thence to Edinburgh.
 The idea of the letter's concealment in yarn is also mentioned by James Boswell in his Journal of a Tour to the Hebrides (1785).
 However, Macaulay states that this method for the delivery of the letter(s) has "no basis in reality" and that both letters were smuggled off Hirta by Roderick MacLennan, the island's minister.
 Whatever its route, the letter caused a sensation in Edinburgh although James Erskine's friends managed to block attempts by Hope to obtain a warrant to search St Kilda.

 In the second letter, addressed to Dr Carlyle, minister of Inveresk, Lady Grange writes bitterly of the roles of Lord Lovat and Roderick MacLeod in her capture and bemoans being described by Sir Alexander MacDonald as "the cargo".
 Hope had known of Lady Grange's removal from Edinburgh but had assumed she would be well cared for.
 Appalled by her condition, he paid for a sloop with twenty armed men on board to go to St Kilda at his own expense.
 It had already set sail by 14 February 1741, but it arrived too late.
 Lady Grange had been removed from the island, probably in the summer of 1740.